hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 }
 ```

-The following policy would evaluate to `true`, if the resource was in the diff,
+The following policy would evaluate to `true`, if the `id` of
-the value of the tag was changing, and the `id` of `null_resource.foo` was
+`null_resource.foo` was currently not known, such as when the resource is
-currently not known (example: the resource has not been created yet):
+pending creation, or is being deleted and re-created:

 ```python
 import "tfplan"